kodi022/kRisingLava-Source/README.md

 Any other variable is free to edit.
 ## Possible bugs/issues
+     - may stop working after some number of inactive hours, solution not found
      - Commands may not actually help
      - Could bug with multiple minigames
+     - Multiclienting will lead to problems